 We will examine your pet's health.
 We will examine their nose, ears, eyes and mouth for any abnormalities.

 Your pet's heart health is highly influenced by their blood pressure, pulse, heart rhythm, heart rate and lung function.

-We will check lymph nodes, intestines, stomach, spleen, bladder, liver and kidneys to ensure they are normal and your companion isn't showing any signs of discomfort.
+During the exam, we will check lymph nodes, intestines, stomach, spleen, bladder, liver and kidneys to ensure they are normal and your companion isn't showing any signs of discomfort.